hrithikkothari1234/MotionDetector/README.md

 ```
 $ python plotting.py
 ```
-Webcam opens and the video gets generated. <br />
+Webcam starts and the video gets generated. <br />
+Note: If you dont have a webcam , the code might throw an exception.
+Note: Let the First Frame be a background that wont change at all.
+And then make an object enter. <br />
 After quitting a Graph.html is generated which shows ur Motion Graph. <br />

 * Example Graph : https://hrithikkothari1234.github.io/Webmap/Graph.html